MohamedElsayed-21/Mastering-Embedded-Linux/1-Linux Adminstration/3- proccess managment/process managment.md

 ## What is a Process?

-A process is an instance of a running program.
+- A process is an instance of a running program.
 It consists of executable code, data, and system resources.
 Processes can be created, managed, and terminated based on system and user requirements.
+- A process is an abstract entity defined by the kernel, which allocates system resources to execute a program.

+## What is a Program ?
+**program** is a file containing information on how to create a process at runtime.

+**Contents of a program file:**
+- **Binary format identification:** Specifies the format of the executable file, enabling the kernel to interpret it (e.g., ELF in modern UNIX/Linux).
+- **Machine-language instructions:** Encode the program’s algorithm.
+- **Program entry-point address:** Indicates where execution should start.
+- **Data:** Includes initial variable values and constants (e.g., strings).
+- **Symbol and relocation tables:** Describe function and variable locations, used for debugging and dynamic linking.
+- **Shared-library and dynamic-linking information:** Lists required shared libraries and the dynamic linker.
+- **Other information:** Additional details necessary for constructing a process.

+#### A single **program** can be used to create multiple **processes**, meaning many processes can run the same program.

+### From the **kernel’s perspective**, a process consists of:
+- **User-space memory** containing program code and variables.
+- **Kernel data structures** that store process-related information, In the kernel there is a data structure called task_struct defined in [sched.h](https://elixir.bootlin.com/linux/v6.13.6/source/include/linux/sched.h#L661) that forms the basis of implementing processes and threads alike.
+This data structure captures scheduling-related information, identifiers  including:
-## Process Identifiers
+  - Process **IDs**
     - **PID (Process ID)**: A unique identifier assigned to each process.
+      **Notes:**
+       - There is no fixed relationship between a program and its PID (except for system processes like init with PID 1).
+       - When the PID counter reaches 32,767, it resets to 300 (instead of 1) to avoid conflicts with system processes.
+       - Adjustable PID Limit: In Linux 2.6 and later, the limit of 32,767 can be modified using /proc/sys/kernel/pid_max, supporting up to 4 million PIDs on 64-bit systems.

     - **PPID (Parent Process ID)**: The PID of the parent process that spawned the current process.
+      **Notes:**
+        - The Parent Process ID (PPID) represents the hierarchical relationship between processes.
+Every process has a parent (except `init`).
+        - If a parent process terminates, its orphaned child process is adopted by `init` (`PID 1`).
+        - The parent of a process can be found in `/proc/PID/status` under the Ppid field.
     - **PGID (Process Group ID)**: Identifies a group of related processes.
     - **SID (Session ID)**: Identifies a session, which is a collection of process groups.

-## Process Lifecycle

-1. **Process Creation**: A process is created using system calls such as `fork()`, `exec()`, or `clone()`.
-2. **Process Execution**: The process runs and executes its assigned task.
-3. **Process Termination**: A process can terminate normally, be killed by a signal, or crash due to an error.
-4. **Process Cleanup**: The kernel releases resources and removes process entries from the process table.

- **Fork & Exec**
-- **fork()**: Creates a new child process by duplicating the parent process.
-The child gets a copy of the parent's memory and execution state.
-- **exec()**: Replaces the current process image with a new one, loading a different program into the same process space.

-**Process vs Thread**
-- **Process**: A separate instance of a program with its own memory space, So Processes require inter-process communication (IPC) to communicate with other  process.
-- **Thread**: A lightweight execution unit within a process, sharing memory with other threads in the same process , threads can communicate through shared memory.
+  - **Virtual memory tables**
+  - **Open file descriptors**
+  - **Signal handling information**
+  - **Resource usage and limits**
+  - **Current working directory**
+  - Other necessary details.

 ## Process States